Project governance: Core project governance principles

 Project governance frameworks should be based around a number of core principles in order to ensure their effectiveness.

 Principle 1: Ensure a single point of accountability for the success of the project

 The most fundamental project accountability is accountability for the success of the project.
 A project without a clear understanding of who assumes accountability for its success has no clear leadership.
 With no clear accountability for project success, there is no one person driving the solution of the difficult issues that beset all projects at some point in their life.
 It also slows the project during the crucial project initiation phase since there is no one person to take the important decisions necessary to place the project on a firm footing.
 The concept of a single point of accountability is the first principle of effective project governance.

-However, it is not enough to nominate someone to be accountable – the right person must be made accountable.
-There are two aspects to this.
-The accountable person must hold sufficient authority within the organisation to ensure they are empowered to make the decisions necessary for the project's success.
-Beyond this however is the fact that the right person from the correct area within the organisation be held accountable.
-If the wrong person is selected, the project is no better placed than if no one was accountable for its success.
-The single person who will assume accountability for the success of the project is the subject of Principle 2.
+However, it is not enough to nominate someone to be accountable – the right accountability for the success of the project is the subject of Principle 2.